Feng Shui for the Fire Horse year 2026

 Here’s how it works:

-- The Horse belongs to the Fire frame, alongside the Tiger and the Dog.
+2. The Horse belongs to the Fire frame, alongside the Tiger and the Dog.

-What it means: The North again becomes sensitive.
+What it means: The North again is sensitive.
 San Sha relates to financial loss, theft, or setbacks when its energy is activated carelessly.
+Just like with Tai Sui and Sui Po, the rules are:

 In 2026, the San Sha also sits in the North.
 Combined with Sui Po, this makes North one of the most fragile sectors of the year.